hubdev04/candidateApplicationPlatform/README.md

 # Candidate Application Platform

 ## Introduction
 - This React-based web application is designed to help users specifically Skilled Professionals to  search and apply for jobs effectively.
 - It utilizes Redux for state management and Material-UI for a polished user interface
-    - It provides  functionality such as filtering jobs based on various criteria such as
+- It provides  functionality such as filtering jobs based on various criteria such as Role,
-                • Role
-                • Experience
+                Experience,
-                • Salary
+                Salary
-                • Location

      and infinite scrolling for job listings.

 ## Features